Particular/docs.particular.net/servicepulse/intro-editing-messages.md

 ## Enabling the feature

 {{DANGER:
 Editing malformed messages is a potentially destructive operation, which if used improperly can have consequences that affect the correctness of the system.
 If a malformed message is edited improperly, it could still be processed successfully, without any way to undo the effects.
 The possible effects of editing a malformed message are system-specific and ServicePulse is unable to determine if a potential edit operation is safe for the system.
-There is also no way to limit failed message editing only to certain security groups or to specific message types.
+Currently there is no way to limit failed message editing only to certain security groups or to specific message types.

 System designers may prefer to disallow message editing in order to guarantee the correctness of the system.
 As a result, the message editing feature is currently considered experimental and is **disabled by default**.